DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 Type-safe URLs, implemented properly, have several advantages over raw string manipulation.

-* They are easier to use: you don't need to know the convention used to create the URL for a particular resource, instead, you simply need to know its combinator and input types.
-The programmer is freed from having to serialize the data encoded in a String representation of a URL.
+* They are easier to use: the programmer is freed from having to serialize the data encoded in a String representation of a URL.
 * They are more modular: refactoring the appearence of a particular kind of URL is done in a central location.